Who Is 'That Girl' & Why Is TikTok Obsessed With Her?

 The ‘that girl’ aesthetic is comparable to the clean eating, wellness gurus of the 2010s – presenting extremely low-calorie, carb-lacking meals as aesthetically beautiful, all the while masking and spreading a fear of ‘unhealthy’ aka enjoyable, joyous food.
 We have a word for what this sparked in countless viewers: orthorexia, an unhealthy obsession with eating 'pure' food.
 But back then, many of us had never considered that online trends could destroy our relationship with food under the guise of health.

-There’s "a sense of controlling your intake of food through the aesthetic meal," i.e. a meal that is neat and attractive but prioritises nutrition and aesthetic over taste, says Dr Stephanie Baker, a senior lecturer in sociology at City University and an expert in online wellness, having researched the industry for eight years.
-Many of the meals promoted by wellness influencers – tiny dishes of spiralised courgette, acai bowls, quinoa – are not particularly filling but are made to look beautiful online.
+There’s "a sense of controlling your intake of food through the aesthetic meal," i.e. a meal that is neat and attractive but prioritizes nutrition and aesthetic over taste, says Dr. Stephanie Baker, a senior lecturer in sociology at City University and an expert in online wellness, having researched the industry for eight years.
+Many of the meals promoted by wellness influencers – tiny dishes of spiralized courgette, acai bowls, quinoa – are not particularly filling but are made to look beautiful online.

 "I think we see a sort of similar thing with Marie Kondo, and that aesthetic tidying up shows the relationship between order and control," she adds.